gruntwork-io/docs/docs/iac/getting-started/accessing-the-code.md

 Gruntwork provides all code included in your subscription to the Infrastructure as Code (IaC) library through GitHub.

-To gain access to the Iac Library, link your GitHub ID to your account in the Developer Portal.
+To gain access to the IaC Library, link your GitHub ID to your account in the Developer Portal.
 Follow the steps outlined in the Developer Portal guide on [linking your Github ID](../../developer-portal/link-github-id).

 ## Accessing Modules and Services in the IaC library